docsforadobe/after-effects-scripting-guide/docs/items/item.md

 app.project.activeItem.removeGuide(0);
 ```

-#### WARNING
-Removing a guide will cause all higher guide indexes to shift downward.
+!> **Warning:** Removing a guide will cause all higher guide indexes to shift downward.

 ---